rustemyusupov/unlock-app/README.md

 - `make ssh` - connect to the container
 - `make logs` - view logs of the container

+Please review `Makefile` for all available CLI commands.
-Please notice that Alpine PHP image was used for the decreasing size of the image
+Please notice that Alpine PHP image was used for the decreasing size of the image.

 ## Running the tests